cthomas-ml/syc-syn-latents/docs/index.markdown

 To effectively leverage either the CCS or finetuning on synthetic data method, one would prepare a trained probe or finetuned model using a dataset selected to protect against the sycophantic behavior of interest.

-A deployed model might behave as follows
+A deployed model might behave as follows.

 With CCS, given a trained probe,
 ```